Who is eligible for services?

 How much do services cost?

 There is no charge for routine physical health and mental health office visits.
-In addition to physical exams, tuberculosis skin tests (PPDs) and HIV screens are also no charge.
+In addition to physical exams, tuberculosis skin tests (PPDs) are $5 each and HIV screens are no charge.
 All laboratory tests, x-ray services, SHCC pharmacy me immunizations, and procedures are offered at greatly reduced cost.

 United HealthCare student health insurance, pays for most care done at the SHCC.
 Blue Cross Blue Shield of Alaska pays for much of the care given here, but percentage of coverage depends on the individual policy.